-Created by chef-patron Raymond Blanc in 1984, Le Manoir Aux Quat’ Saisons, a Belmond Hotel brings a French sensibility to the English countryside.
+Created by chef-patron Raymond Blanc in 1984, Le Manoir Aux Quat’ Saisons, a Belmond Hotel brings a certain je ne sais quoi to the English countryside.
 A foodie’s Eden, within its first year of opening Le Manoir received two Michelin stars, and, has held them ever since.

 The Packing Edit

 Seasonality leads the way here.

 Retire to one of the manor house’s 32 bedrooms, individually designed by Emily Todhunter.
 Rooms draw inspiration from Raymond’s travels, and with six categories to choose from – spanning deluxe rooms to garden one-bedroom suites – each is unique.
 Some rooms are more dramatic than others, but understated luxury and high levels of comfort and cosiness take priority across the board.
 Our favourites room: the serene L’Orangerie, complete with four-poster bed, heated floors, and an XL marble bath; and Blanc de Blanc, an eco-friendly space decorated solely in (as the name hints) all white.
 Provence, another garden suite, feels particularly homey, combining exposed brick, traditional florals, and wrought iron touches.
 Handmade chocolates and a fruit plate from the neighbouring garden on arrival, plus a turndown service which includes a bottle of pillow mist, named ‘Nights in Provence’, are thoughtful touches that go a long way.
 Checkout is 11.30AM.